Last updated: July 8, 2026

 Fixed vs. Variable at Renewal (2026)

-With the Bank of Canada rate at 2.25% (prime at 4.45%), the gap between fixed and variable rates has narrowed significantly.
+With the Bank of Canada overnight rate at 2.25% (prime at 4.45%), the gap between fixed and variable rates has narrowed significantly.
 Variable rates are currently close to or slightly below short-term fixed rates.
 The decision now depends heavily on your outlook for rates and your risk tolerance.

 See our full Fixed vs. Variable at Renewal guide for a complete analysis.